 Where do i find the Terms & Conditions?

-On the home page click on the tab at the top "About Fit2Go" and scroll down the page where you will find the Terms & Conditions.
+On the home page click on the tab at the top "About" and scroll down the page where you will find the Terms & Conditions.

-The Valve cap sensors are locked using the anti-theft lock nuts, which are screwed onto the tyre valve first, then you hold them in place with the enclosed spanner and screw up the TPMS valves to the lock nut until tight.
+The valve cap sensors are locked using the anti-theft lock nuts.
+These are screwed onto the tyre valve first, then held in place with the spanner provided.

 Can I use the same system for my trailer or caravan and is it easy to install?

 The system can be used with trailers and caravans and is very easy to install.